Last updated July 2026

 What are the two main exhibitions?

-Knights of the Sky (WWI aviation) and Dangerous Skies (WWII, opened in 2016).
+Knights of the Sky (WWI aviation) and Dangerous Skies (WWII, opened November 2016).

 Whose collection is on display?

-Much of the WWI collection is on long-term loan from Sir Peter Jackson, an avid WWI memorabilia collector.
+Much of the WWI collection is on long-term loan from Sir Peter Jackson.

 Who designed the displays?

-Joe Bleakley designed the exhibition, with set building by the Wingnut Films team and lifelike mannequins by Wētā Workshop.
+Joe Bleakley designed the exhibitions, with sets by the Wingnut Films team and mannequins by Wētā Workshop.

 How long should I allow for a visit?

-Most visitors spend 1.5 to 2.5 hours going through both exhibitions thoroughly.
+Most visitors spend 1.5 to 2.5 hours exploring both exhibitions.

 Is there a café at the museum?

-Yes — there’s an on-site café suitable for a light meal or coffee.
+Yes, there is an on-site café suitable for light meals or coffee.

 Is the museum wheelchair accessible?